Libya

-Libya is a member of the United Nations, the Non-Aligned Movement, the African Union, the Arab League, the OIC and OPEC.
+Libya is a developing country ranking 115th by HDI, and has the 10th-largest proven oil reserves in the world.
+Libya has the highest level of greenhouse gas emissions per person in Africa, but has made little progress toward developing climate commitments.
+Libya is a member of the United Nations, the Non-Aligned Movement, the African Union, the Arab League, the Organisation of Islamic Cooperation, and OPEC.
 The country's official religion is Islam, with 96.6% of the Libyan population being Sunni Muslims.
-The official language of Libya is Arabic.
-Vernacular Libyan Arabic is the most spoken, and the majority of Libya's population is Arab.
+The official language of Libya is Arabic, with vernacular Libyan Arabic being spoken most widely.
+The majority of Libya's population is Arab.

 Etymology

 The origin of the name "Libya" first appeared in an inscription of Ramesses II, written as rbw in hieroglyphic.
-The name derives from a generalized identity given to a large confederacy of ancient east "Libyan" berbers, African people(s) and tribes who lived around the lush regions of Cyrenaica and Marmarica.
+The name derives from a generalised identity given to a large confederacy of ancient east "Libyan" Berbers, North African people(s) and tribes who lived around the lush regions of Cyrenaica and Marmarica.
 An army of 40,000 men and a confederacy of tribes known as "Great Chiefs of the Libu" were led by King Meryey who fought a war against pharaoh Merneptah in year 5 (1208 BCE).
 This conflict was mentioned in the Great Karnak Inscription in the western delta during the 5th and 6th years of his reign and resulted in a defeat for Meryey.
 According to the Great Karnak Inscription, the military alliance comprised the Meshwesh, the Lukka, and the "Sea Peoples" known as the Ekwesh, Teresh, Shekelesh, and the Sherden.